JoryAlharbi/2024-25_GP_21/README.md

 <em>Step 1: Prerequisites </em>
 Make sure you have the following installed:

-Flutter: Follow the Flutter installation guide for your operating system.
+Flutter: Follow the Flutter installation guide for your operating system. <br>
-Android Studio or VS Code: For running the Flutter app and using the Android SDK.
-Java Development Kit (JDK) 17: Download JDK 17 and install it.
+Android Studio or VS Code: For running the Flutter app and using the Android SDK. <br> Java Development Kit (JDK) 17: Download JDK 17 and install it. <br>

-<em> step 2: Instructions </em>
+<em> Step 2: Instructions </em>

 1- Clone the Repository <br>
 2- Install Dependencies <br>